-Heart disease, also called cardiovascular disease, can refer to several conditions that affect the heart.
-According to the Centers for Disease Control and Prevention, nearly half of all Americans are at risk for heart disease.
+Heart disease, also known as cardiovascular disease, encompasses various conditions that impact the heart.
+The Centers for Disease Control and Prevention reports that nearly half of all Americans face the risk of heart disease.

-Each type of heart disease has its own set of symptoms and treatment options.
-Women may experience heart disease conditions very differently than men.
+Each type of heart disease presents its own unique symptoms and treatment approaches.
+Notably, women may experience heart disease conditions differently compared to men.

-According to the Centers for Disease Control and Prevention, about 610,000 people – or 1 in 4 – die from heart disease each year in the United States.
-It is the leading cause of death for both men and women.
-At Agape Family Medical Center, our cardiovascular program is designed to take this serious issue head on.
-We have earned national recognition for success with heart procedures and use some of the most innovative technology whenever it can benefit you.
+The Centers for Disease Control and Prevention report that approximately 610,000 people, constituting 1 in 4, succumb to heart disease annually in the United States.
+It stands as the leading cause of death for both men and women.
+At Agape Family Medical Center, we confront this critical issue head-on through our comprehensive cardiovascular program.
+Our exceptional success with heart procedures has earned us national recognition, and we employ cutting-edge technology whenever it benefits our patients.

 Heart disease or other heart conditions can be scary, but we can help you find the answers you need and help you get back to living the life you love.

 A healthy heart is the key to a healthy life.
-And, when something is wrong with your heart, you want the right care as soon as possible.
-That’s where Agape Family Medical Center comes in.
-From sudden chest pain to chronic symptoms of heart failure, we are ready to see you.
+And when your heart faces any issues, you deserve the right care promptly.
+That’s where Agape Family Medical Center steps in.
+Whether it’s sudden chest pain or chronic symptoms of heart failure, we are prepared to attend to your needs.

-Along with treatment, our cardiac rehabilitation program and support groups help you get your strength back and prevent any complications.
+In addition to treatment, we offer a comprehensive cardiac rehabilitation program and supportive groups to help you regain your strength and prevent any complications.

 • Fatigue or confusion